IBM-Cloud/insurance-catalog/README.md

 4. `cd` into this newly created directory

-5. Create a [Cloudant service][cloudant_service_url] named `policy-db` using your Bluemix account and replace the corresponding credentials in your `vcap-local.json` file
+5. Create a [Cloudant service][cloudant_service_url] named `policy-db` using your Bluemix account and replace the corresponding credentials in your `vcap-local.json` file - using `vcap-local.template.json` as template file.

 6. Create a [Tradeoff Analytics service][tradeoff_analytics_service_url] named `insurance-tradeoff-analytics` using your Bluemix account and replace the corresponding credentials in your `vcap-local.json` file